sjlehtonen/gene-analyser/README.md

-# DNA analyser
+# Gene analyser

-A small project to practice Golang and RabbitMQ by doing DNA analysis.
+A small project to practice Golang and RabbitMQ by doing Gene DNA analysis.
+Currently it calculates the CpG sites in the given gene.
+CpG sites are calculated with many different basepair lengths.
+The DNA of the gene is also added to the report as raw data.

 ## Usage